 The cost to train most Freedom Service Dogs from start to finish is about $30,000.
 For me, because I got into the program so much younger than usual, it will cost much more.
 If you’d like to support me on my journey, I would really appreciate it!
 All you need to do is click the button below.
 Thank you!

 About FOX31 Denvers’ Serving Those Who Serve Project

 FOX31 Denver is honored to partner with Freedom Service Dogs as part of our ongoing commitment to Serving Those Who Serve.
 The FOX31 Serving Those Who Serve project builds on the stories FOX31 has been telling for years by shining a spotlight on our military and their families.
 Through the comprehensive initiative, veterans, active service members, their families, and volunteers who serve our military will share their stories with the community, as well as connect with resources and organizations that serve our military men and women.
 Being able to connect our Colorado veterans to an organization like Freedom Service Dogs is an exciting opportunity for us and we look forward to an ongoing with them and our furry friends.

-Special thanks to Pet Wants Denver, who is generously donating Zipper’s food while he is in training to be a service dog!
+Special thanks to Pet Wants Denver, who generously donated Zipper’s all-natural food during his puppyhood!